The Gurkha Welfare Trust case study

-In Hampshire Anchor have been working with the The Gurkha Welfare Trust to ensure the local retired Gurkha community know about the housing and care options we can offer them.
+In Hampshire Anchor work with the The Gurkha Welfare Trust to ensure the local retired Gurkha community know about the housing and care options we can offer them.

 The Gurkha Welfare Trust is the leading Gurkha charity providing financial, medical and development aid to Gurkha veterans, their families and communities.
 As increasing numbers of Gurkhas are settling in the UK, the Trust has responded by looking to partner with other Service charities and organisations like Anchor to ensure they can provide more advice and information to those who have chosen to make their home in the UK.

-Anchor’s Community Partnership Manager, Jackie Cridlin, and Rob Podmore, Location Manager at St Clements Court in Farnborough, have been working with Gurkha Welfare Officer, Gary Ghale, to help raise awareness of the housing options Anchor can offer the over 55s.
+Anchor’s Community Partnership team and Rob Podmore, Location Manager at St Clements Court in Farnborough, have been working with Gurkha Welfare Officer, Gary Ghale, to help raise awareness of the housing options Anchor can offer the over 55s.